ExCALIBUR-SysGenX/pdesoft/index.md

 Alongside these speakers, there were 36 contributed talks on a range of topics.
 The full schedule for PDESoft 2024 can be found on the [schedule page](/schedule).

 &nbsp;

+## Photos

+Many photos that were taken during PDESoft 2024 have been posted on the conference's [LinkedIn page](https://www.linkedin.com/company/pdesoft-2024/).

+&nbsp;